 Arizona sports betting quickly went from a proposed bill with little movement to a new law with expansive tribal support.
 As a result, Arizona launched its first online sportsbooks Sept.
 9, 2021.
-Retail sportsbooks have opened as well at the state’s tribal casinos and sporting venues to follow soon.
+Retail sportsbooks have opened as well at the state’s tribal casinos and sporting venues.
 There are a grand total of 20 licenses available, split evenly between commercial and tribal entities, with each license holder able to operate two online skins and one retail site.

 Arizona Online Gambling

 The Grand Canyon State went for a long time without online gambling.
 But on Sept.
 9, 2021, Gov. Doug Ducey legalized online sports betting in Arizona, and during the first full year AZ saw over $5 billion wagered on sports.
 Today there are 18 online sportsbooks in the state, joining the many legal gambling options in Arizona.
 AZ is also home to horse racing, off-track betting, the Arizona Lottery and nearly two dozen casinos that offer a Vegas-like experience.

 We don’t know if and when Arizona online casino gaming will be legalized, but we will certainly cover all the possibilities.
-PlayAZ covers all the gaming news, well, A to Z.
+PlayAZ covers all the gaming news from, well, A to Z.

 Top Arizona gambling apps in 2023